MAGICGrants/so-simple-theme/_posts/blog/2022-02-18-MAGIC-Monero-Fund-Research-RFP-Announcement.md

 ﻿---
 layout: post
 title: "The MAGIC Monero Fund Is Now Accepting Research Grant Applications"
-excerpt: "The MAGIC Monero Fund is pleased to announce that it is now accepting applications for research grants focused on improving the Monero protocol and ecosystem."
+excerpt: "The MAGIC Monero Fund is now accepting applications for research grants focused on improving the Monero protocol and ecosystem."
 Author: magicmonerofund
 ---